Széchenyi Chain Bridge: History

 The bridge was designed by English engineer William Tierney Clark in 1839, following an initiative by Count István Széchenyi, with construction supervised locally by Scottish engineer Adam Clark (no relation).
 It is a larger-scale version of Tierney Clark's earlier Marlow Bridge, across the River Thames in Marlow, England, and was designed in sections and shipped from the United Kingdom to Hungary for final construction.
 In 2025, the Hungarian Museum of Science, Technology and Transport announced that they had identified a set of 185-year-old, previously unknown construction drawings by Adam Clark for the Chain Bridge.

 It was funded to a considerable extent by the Greek merchant Georgios Sinas who had financial and land interests in the city and whose name is inscribed on the base of the south-western foundation of the bridge on the Buda side.

 The bridge opened in 1849, after the Hungarian Revolution of 1848, becoming the first permanent bridge in the Hungarian capital.
 At the time, its centre span of 202 m was one of the largest in the world.
 The lions at each of the abutments were carved in stone by the sculptor János Marschalkó and installed in 1852.
 The bronze lions of Trafalgar Square (commissioned in 1858 and installed in 1867) are similar in design to the Chain bridge lions.
 The bridge was given its current name in 1898.

 The bridge's cast-iron structure was updated and strengthened in 1914.
+In October 1918, amidst the Aster Revolution, it was the site of the "Battle of the Chain Bridge", during which the police killed three or four demonstrators and injured dozens.
 In World War II, the bridge was blown up on 18 January 1945 by the retreating Germans during the Siege of Budapest, with only the towers remaining.
 It was rebuilt, and reopened in 1949.

 The inscription on each side of the bridge is to "Clark Adam", the bridge builder's name in the local Eastern name order.
 A plaque on the Pest side of the river reads "To commemorate the only two surviving bridges designed by William Tierney Clark: The Széchenyi Chain Bridge over the Danube at Budapest and the suspension bridge over the Thames at Marlow, England."

-The bridge was closed for traffic between March 2021 and August 2023 for renovations;
+The bridge was closed for traffic between March 2021 and August 2023 for renovations.